sibabalwemosia24/alx-low_level_programming/0x01-variables_if_else_while/README.md

-5-print_numbers.c- prints all single numbers of base 10 from 0 6-print_numbers.c- prints all sing digit numbers of base 10 starting 0 7-print_tebahpla.c- prints the aplhabet in lowercase in reverse
+5-print_numbers.c- prints all single numbers of base 10 from 0 6-print_numbers.c- prints all sing digit numbers of base 10 starting 0 7-print_tebahpla.c- prints the aplhabet in lowercase in reverse 8-print_base16.c- prints all the numbers of base 16